-3.2.1 The Secretary of State for Education has powers to issue a direction in relation to specified social services functions relating to children under s.497A of the Education Act 1996.
-Various directions have been issued in relation to statutory functions in Slough since 2014.
-The sixth statutory direction was issued in April 2021.
+- 3.2.1 The Secretary of State for Education has powers to issue a direction in relation to specified social services functions relating to children under s.497A of the Education Act 1996.
+Various directions have been issued in relation to statutory functions in Slough since 2014. - 3.2.2 The seventh statutory direction was issued in August 2023.
 This requires that the Council secures that prescribed children's services functions are performed by SCF and the Council jointly and other prescribed children's services functions are performed by SCF on behalf of the Council.
 The Council was also directed to enter into a new service agreement to implement the discharge of these functions and continue to comply with any instructions of the Secretary of State, his representatives and the Children's Services Commissioner in relation to ensuring that the Council's children's social care functions are performed to the required standard.
+The seventh direction contains reference to the DLUHC appointed commissioners requiring the DfE commissioner to work in partnership with these commissioners to contribute to the work to rebuild the finance and governance capacity of the Council and to secure its compliance with the best value duty in so far as it relates to children's services.
+The DfE commissioner is expected to review the delivery of children's services. determine improvement priorities, including scope, budgets and governance arrangements and ensure that any work on future delivery is led and informed by him, taking into account the work of the DLUHC commissioners.